On this page

 If you're one of the many marketers or business owners who invest heavily in email marketing, you are legally required to have a Privacy Policy that outlines what you do with your subscribers' personal data.
-Neglecting to follow legal requirements can lead to severe penalties.
+Neglecting to follow legal requirements for email marketing can lead to severe penalties.

 Our Privacy Policy Generator makes it easy to create a Privacy Policy for your business.
 Just follow these steps: